Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 If you update this token after a site has been started, you must also update it in each app-config.json file for each pool that already exists on the server.
 The app-config configuration is 'uploadToken'

 ### Default Modules
 Enable desired modules.
-By degault we only have csv, Insert 'class' for Teach or 'mysql-js' for a MySQL module.
+By default, we only have csv, Insert 'class' for Teach or 'mysql-js' for a MySQL module.
+Case modules must include both case and sync-protocol-2

 **T_MODULES="['csv' ]"**